dynamicstrategies/cardano-reward-calculator/README.md

 inform users of the future expected rewards from staking and how these change if blockchain or stake pool parameters are amended rather than a precise calculation of historic rewards.

+## Tests

+### Binomial CDF

+Test the accuracy of the Binomial CDF computed in Javascript by comparing it to what is computed by the Scipy library in Python

+List conda environments:
+`conda env list`

+Activate conda environment:
+`conda activate py_binom`

+Export conda environment definition:
+`conda env export > conda_environment.yml`

+Create conda environment from file:
+`conda env create --file=conda_environments.yml`

 <!-- MARKDOWN LINKS & IMAGES -->